hydromatic/morel/README.md

 * Runtime should throw when divide by zero
 * Validator should give good user error when it cannot type an expression

+## Extensions

+Morel has a few extensions to Standard ML: postfix labels, implicit labels in record expressions, and relational extensions.
+Postfix labels and implicit labels are intended to make relational expressions more concise and more similar to SQL but they can be used anywhere in Morel, not just in relational expressions.

-## Postfix labels
+### Postfix labels

-As an extension to Standard ML, Morel allows '.' for field references.
+Morel allows '.' for field references.
 Thus `e.deptno` is equivalent to `#deptno e`.

 (Postfix labels are implemented as syntactic sugar; both expressions